-Positive Behavior Intervention and Support (PBIS) is a model for creating positive school environments which support the needs for all students and staff.
+Positive Behavior Intervention and Support (PBIS) is a model for creating positive school environments that support the needs of all students and staff.
 For some schools, PBIS will enhance their current systems and student practices.
 For others, PBIS will radically change the culture for the better.

 Everything that is important in a child's life, we always teach them first.
 As important as education is to a child's future, school staff cannot assume that a child knows how to behave in school.
 They must be taught.

 With PBIS implementation, if a child does not readily demonstrate the expected behaviors, schools do not view this as an opportunity to punish.
 In fact, this is an opportunity to re-teach the expected behaviors.
 In this way, we are able to support students that struggle with behavior in the same way that we support students that struggle with reading and math.